 The result: a highly successful fundraising campaign that actually leaves CASA in a solid position for 2020.

-The organization needed to fill a funding gap that represented 20% of its budget when the federal Victims of Criminal Acts grant was not renewed for the fiscal 2019/2020 year.
+The organization needed to fill a funding gap that represented 20% of its budget when the federal Victims of Criminal Acts (VOCA) grant was not renewed for the fiscal 2019/2020 year.

 CASA adopted a three-pronged approach to raise the necessary dollars that, at the same time, brought the program more closely in line with the National CASA model.